Jaxkirat/Rock-Paper-Scissors/README.md

 ```bash
 python app.py
 ```
-2. Open your web browser and navigate to `http://localhost:5000` to play the
+2. Open your web browser and navigate to `http://localhost:5000` to play the game.

 ## Screenshots